 - It doesn’t matter whose fault it is

 - It doesn’t matter how the injury happened

-- It doesn’t matter whether the injury was directly related to your job duties.
-For example, you’re covered if you slipped on a wet floor.
+- It doesn’t matter whether the injury was directly related to your job duties (for example, you’re covered if you slip on a wet floor)

 - You don’t have to blame anyone or prove who caused the accident

-Workers comp was specifically created for workplace injuries, so if your injury didn’t happen at your place of employment, it usually won’t be covered.
-However, there are exceptions, and you may still be eligible for workers comp if you were hurt while you were:
+Workers’ compensation was specifically created for workplace injuries.
+So, if your injury didn’t happen at your place of employment, it usually won’t get covered.
+However, there are exceptions, and you may still be eligible for workers’ compensation if you were hurt while you were:

 - Traveling for work

 - Attending a work-related meeting at another location

 If you were injured while traveling to or from work, your injuries are probably not covered by workers’ compensation.
 But your injury may be covered if it occurred on your employer’s parking lot or sidewalk.
 Our workers’ compensation attorneys in Macon can investigate the circumstances surrounding your case to determine what will and won’t qualify for a claim.

 Is Mental Health Covered Under Workers’ Compensation?